Andělská Hora Castle

-Andělská Hora, originally called Engelsburg, is a castle above the village of Andělská Hora, about 7 km southeast of Karlovy Vary, in the Karlovy Vary Region of the Czech Republic.
+Andělská Hora, also called Engelsburg in the Germanic form of the name, is a castle above the village of Andělská Hora, about 7 km southeast of Karlovy Vary, in the Karlovy Vary Region of the Czech Republic.
+The translation of "Andělská Hora" and "Engelsburg" is "Angel's Mountain."

-The ruins of the Andělská Hora castle stands upon a rock overlooking the village of Andělská Hora which lies just below.
+The ruins of Andělská Hora Castle stands upon a rock overlooking the village of Andělská Hora which lies just below.
 It was founded at the turn of the 14th to the 15th century by Boreš z Rýznburk, a noblemen from the Rýznburk family, as protection for their estates.
 The castle was destroyed by fire during the Thirty Years' War and abandoned in the 17th century.